Fueling the Future: Switching School Kitchens from Firewood to LPG

-Dr. Uwamariya Valentine, the Minister of Environment, has encouraged institutions that serve large numbers of people, including schools, to adopt Liquefied Petroleum Gas for cooking activities, as it has been shown to be more affordable and less harmful to the environment compared to continued reliance on firewood.
+The Rwanda’s Minister of Environment, Dr. Valentine Uwamariya, has encouraged institutions that serve large numbers of people, including schools, to adopt Liquefied Petroleum Gas (LPG) for cooking activities, as it has been shown to be more affordable and less harmful to the environment compared to continued reliance on firewood.

 College Saint Ignace Mugina, located in Kamonyi District, Southern Province, is among 20 schools that received LPG equipment for cooking through the Green Amayaga project in 2023, in order to reduce the vulnerability of people and ecosystems to the adverse effects of climate change.
-The facilities include a gas cylinder with a capacity of one metric ton and two cooking pots.
+The facilities include gas cylinders with a capacity of one metric ton each and two cooking pots.

 The LPG use would not only reduce pressure on forests, but also reduce emissions, thus contributing to students’ wellbeing and helping schools to save money that was usually spent to buy firewood.